andrewmcgivery/angular-soap/README.md

 ```

-# Example 2: Injoke with Parameters
+# Example 2: Invoke with Parameters
 A basic method call with parameters.

 ``` javascript